hsze/RS-AA-Fortinet-ForceTunnel/README.md

 ### User Defined Routes
 Although BGP is introduced in the picture, UDRs are still important consideration:
-1. Fortigate’s External Subnet: The firewall’s external subnet needs to have direct route to Internet.
-Any default 0/0 route learned via Route Server will need to be overridden by UDR, otherwise there will be a loop.
-Below example of Effective Routes on Fortigate’s External NIC (Port 1) shows how has learned 0/0 from Route Server.
-(This is overridden with a UDR to 0/0 with Next Hop of Internet.
-This concept should become clear later in the article with additional screen captures.)
+1. Fortigate’s External Subnet: The firewall’s external subnet needs to have direct route to Internet, and it is important to ensure any default 0/0 that may be learned from the Route Server (via Internal interface peering) is not used.
+One way around this issue is simply to associate an empty Route Table with Disable “Propagate gateway routes”.
+Alternatively, the learned default route may be overridden with a UDR to 0/0 with a Next Hop of Internet.

   ![UDR1](/images/7-Config-UDR-Spoke.png)